Google’s Update to Expanded Text Ads Will Help You Crush Your Next PPC Campaign

 There’s Almost Double The Space

-Google launched Expanded Text Ads (ETA) in 2016, which gave advertisers more text space to work with and more control over their messaging, in general.
+Google launched Expanded Text Ads (ETA) in 2016, giving advertisers more text space to work with and more control over their messaging.

 This most recent update (Google Ads Editor 12.5) offers advertisers nearly twice the text space in ads — from 170 characters to 300.